-"The fiber content of an avocado helps you feel fuller faster, and the source of healthy fat helps with satiety levels, both of which can help with managing your weight and reducing your risk of Type 2 Diabetes," she says in reference to a 2009 study.
+"The fiber content of an avocado helps you feel fuller faster, and the source of healthy fat helps with satiety levels, both of which can help with managing your weight and reducing your risk of Type 2 Diabetes," Smithson says, about a 2009 study.

 Want to learn more about diabetes?
 Here are 20 Warning Signs of Diabetes You Shouldn't Ignore.